The Learning Lab

 Developing Your Soft Skills

+We have a variety of different employees working with us at allsynx.
+This ranges from the Account Representatives and Implementers that you likely talk to the most, all the way to our Developers who are working behind the scenes to help THEbenefitsHUB do what it does best.
+It should come as no surprise that our brains all work very differently.
+This same is likely true within your organization!
 In the past, a lot of business success was credited to the development of employee hard skills.
-These skills are technical, and can be thought of as any skill that can produce a statistic.
+These skills are focused on technical achievements, and can be thought of as any skill that can produce a statistic.
 They could be data analysis skills, project management skills, design, any computer technology skills, and so on.
-Within more recent years, soft skills have made their appearance more than ever before.
+Over the last several years, soft skills have re-emerged on the scene with a renewed focus.
 Managers have come to realize these soft skills are needed in order to reach an organizational goal as efficiently and effectively as possible.
 Soft skills include time management, leadership, conflict resolution, and so many more.
-These soft skills are more difficult to learn and measure, so it’s up to you to
+These soft skills are more difficult to learn and measure, so it’s up to you to develop them for yourself.
+Below we have included a short list of key tips to further develop your soft skills.
+No matter your industry, no matter your job title, the growth and development of these soft skills will help push your to the next level.
+Take a look!

 1. Determine Your Strongest Competency Area(s)